javascript-tutorial/it.javascript.info/1-js/02-first-steps/02-structure/article.md

 alert("Hello")[1, 2].forEach(alert);
 ```

-Looks weird, right?
-Such merging in this case is just wrong.
-We need to put a semicolon after `alert` for the code to work correctly.

 Sembra strano, vero?
 Questo comportamento in questo caso è errato.
 E' necessario mettere un punto e virgola dopo `alert` affinché il codice funzioni correttamente.

 Questo accade anche in altre situazioni.